mtstickney/mtstickney.github.com/content/blog/20160920-data_migration.md

 details.
 We have a few requirements of migrations:

-1. After running migrations on a fresh database, the application should be able to run correctly.
-Any other data that needs to be supplied for normal operation has to be enterable by a normal user.
+1. After running migrations on a fresh database, the application should be able to run without error.
+Any other data that needs to be supplied for normal operation has to be entered by a normal user.
 2. The same is true for new features: after running migrations for that feature, it must be usable with only user-entered additional data.
 3. Migrations must not overwrite existing user-entered data in the database unless it's part of a planned format change.

 ## DB Changes

-Based on the existing change scripts and data-population procedures we have there are a few broad categories of database changes, each of which has different needs to fulfill the goals above.
+Based on the existing change scripts and data-population procedures we have, there are a few broad categories of database changes, each of which has different needs to fulfill the goals above.

 ### Static Data